 Skip to main content

 Integrations using OAuth 2.0 must register a client with Pleo.
-Client registration establishes your application’s identity and provides the credentials required to securely authenticate users and request access tokens.
+Client registration establishes your OAuth 2.0 client’s identity and provides the credentials required to securely authenticate users and request access tokens.
 Once registered, your application can redirect users to Pleo to grant consent and obtain tokens for accessing Pleo APIs.

 Client registration enables Pleo to: